KYC3909/KYCDraggableVC/README.md

 ---

 It’s very simple.
-Create your Left ViewController (.h .m) files with Storyboard/nib For Storyboard Id: set this 'LeftVCStoryboard' (You can change this) The examples below demonstrate how to customize the appearance and value displayed.
+Create your Left ViewController (.h .m) files with Storyboard/nib Make KYCDraggableViewController as your Left ViewController's parent (e.g. to see the example project) For Storyboard Id: set this 'LeftVCStoryboard' (You can change this) The examples below demonstrate how to customize the appearance and value displayed.